 I listened to the darkness.
 Now it sounded as if a soft gentle rain was falling outside.
 Impossible, I thought.
 There hadn’t been a cloud in the sky and the forecast didn’t think there was going to be one anytime soon.
 I thought about opening the curtain but I didn’t feel quite ready to confront anything that might have found its way onto my balcony while I slept.
 Instead, I got up and went to the bathroom.

 Also read The Fire Carts of Xishi

 As I turned on the light the sound of the gentle rain changed instantly to the hiss of the extractor fan that I had neglected to turn off before retiring.
 That mystery solved I returned and checked the time.
 04.35.
 A motorbike started up in the distance.
 I pulled open the curtain.
-There were no phantoms dancing a fandango, of course, but in Chikan town ghosts of the past are everywhere.
+No phantoms were dancing a fandango, of course, but in Chikan town, ghosts of the past are everywhere.

 Around the town

 I’d arrived the previous afternoon.
 The bus dropped me at the end of Dixi Road, sometimes called European Street, because of the ornate embellishments on its qilou style buildings.
 Dixi follows the north embankment of a small channel that separates it from the main flow of the Tan River.
 Opposite is a narrow sliver of an island, the north bank of which is Henan Road.
 It was along here I currently lodged.